Skip to content

 2. Donate URl.

-• Give a Donate/Pay linl to allow users to donate/support your bot's development.
+• Give a Donate/Pay link to allow users to donate/support your bot's development.

 3. Open Positions.

-• In a YAML multistring, list the positions you are looking for.
-Requires the Application Override to be enabled/set to True.
+• With YAML multi-string, list the positions that you are looking for.
+This field requires the Application Override to be enabled (set to True).

 4. Disallow /nuke in certain servers.